-If submitting a proposal by mail, Offerors must submit one hard copy of their proposal, to the procurement officer in a sealed package.
+If submitted a proposal by mail, Offerors must submit one hard copy of their proposal, to the procurement officer, in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.

-The sealed proposal package(s) must be addressed as follows: Department of Health and Social Services Division of Finance and Management Services Attention: Annalisa Haynie, Procurement Officer RFP Number: 200000127 RFP Title: Data Clearinghouse for Health Facilities Data Reporting Program
+The sealed proposal package(s) must be addressed as follows:

+Department of Health and Social Services Division of Finance and Management Services Attention: Kelsey Johnston, Procurement Officer

+RFP Number: 200000794